 In the table below, you will find brief descriptions of the scholarships awarded each fall to students in the School of Management.

-To be eligible for a scholarship, you must be enrolled full time for the subsequent semester in School of Management and have a minimum overall GPA of 3.5.
+To be eligible for a scholarship, you must be enrolled full time for the subsequent semester in School of Management and have a minimum overall GPA of 3.5, unless otherwise specified.

 Criteria and Descriptions

 |The Challen Family Scholarship||Multiple awards will be based on academic merit (minimum 3.5 GPA) and financial need.
 Recipients must be Western New York natives and exhibit personal qualities that predispose recipients to success such as leadership potential, high character, loyalty, vision, positive attitude, industriousness, and self-motivation.
 Made available by the generous bequest of Bruce Challen, BA ’30.|

 |Hsinchun Chen and Hsaio-Hui Chow Scholarship||Awarded annually to two Information Technology and Management OR Management Information Systems students with financial need.
 Established in 2010 by Dr. Hsinchun Chen, MBA ’85, and Dr. Hsiao-Hui Chow, PhD ’89 (School of Pharmacy).|

 |John G. and Elizabeth Gibbons Scholarship||Multiple awards will be given based on academic merit (minimum 3.5 GPA).
 Made available by the generous bequest of John G. Gibbons, BS ’31, and his wife, Elizabeth.|